Section 1: The name of this organization shall be the Yale Political Union.

 Section 2: The Executive Board shall be empowered to conduct the business of the Union; to call meetings of the body; to invite guest speakers; to select resolutions for debate; to give advice and consent to appointments made by the President; and to set membership prices.

 Section 3: The Executive Board shall have the power to modify and to approve the budget presented by the President and the Treasurers.
-The President may approve expenditures less than $500, but special authorization for expenses exceeding $500 must be approved by a two-thirds vote of all voting members of the Executive Board.
+The President may approve expenditures of up to $500 total for the entire semester, but special authorization for expenses exceeding $500 must be approved by a two-thirds vote of all voting members of the Executive Board.

 Section 4: The Executive Board shall set the time and place for its own meetings.
 Should it fail to do so, the President may summon it at discretion.
 Quorum of the Executive Board for non-emergency meetings shall be consist of a majority of all its voting members, as well as one-half of the chairs and chairmen or their representatives.
 Except in cases of emergency, Public Notice shall be given of all meetings of the Executive Board.

 Section 5: In the event of an emergency, the President or any two members of the Executive Board may summon a meeting but no action may take place at such a meeting unless two-thirds of the members present vote to recognize that Public Notice was not possible.
 Quorum at an emergency meeting shall be a majority of chairs and chairmen or their representatives and a majority of voting members.
 No emergency meeting of the Executive Board shall be called to order until a good faith effort has been made to contact all voting members of the Executive Board and the Speaker.
 The Rules Committee shall have the power to, by majority vote, determine that such a good faith effort was not made and any action taken at such an improperly called meeting of the Executive Board shall be null and void.